 - Right after that, you’ll be taken straight inside the “AppData” folder on your Windows PC.
 The next step from here pertains to clicking on “LocalLow.”

 - After clicking on “LocalLow,” you’ll be taken to a brand-new directory.
 Scroll down from here and spot the “Stunlock Studios” folder.
 Click on it to get to the next step.

 - Continue by selecting the “Saves” folder.
 You’re almost at the end now.

 - Clicking on “Saves” will take you to yet another folder.
 Select “v1” from here to continue ahead.

 - After completing the last step, you’ll be taken to an area where all of your manual saves in V Rising will be available at your disposal.
 Our goal here is to delete the most recent autosave that happened in the game.
 For this purpose, you’ll have to go inside each folder and click on the “ServerHostSettings.json” file.
 That way, you will be able to see the name of the save file in a more understandable format as compared to the last one.

 - After figuring out the save file that’s most recent in your copy of the game, delete the “AutoSave” folder as shown in the screenshot below.
 Just make sure that you’re erasing the most latest save file for the best results.

-You should be able to get the game up and running once again after getting rid of the most recent V Rising save file.
-If a bevy of players have been implementing this fix to have their way with the title, then it’s no surprise that you’ll be able to do the same as well.
+You should be able to get the game up and running once again after getting rid of the most recent V Rising to save the file.
+If a bevy of players has been implementing this fix to have their way with the title, then it’s no surprise that you’ll be able to do the same as well.

 - Get started by making haste to your device’s “Settings” app.

 2. Once you’re in the main “Settings” panel, click on “Network and Internet” to get to the next step.